-Another important point to note is that the jobs of a Lending Manager and a Credit Manager are fundamentally different.
+Another important point to note is that the jobs of a Lending Manager and a Credit Manager are fundamentally at odds with each other.
 A Lending Manager's job is to earn more profit (i.e. lend money and win new customers) while a Credit Manager's job is not to lose any money (i.e. minimise the bank's risk as much as possible, or if in doubt, not to lend).
-Factor in the emotive issue of personal targets and you have a perfect recipe for arguments and even personality clashes.
+Factor in the emotive issue of personal targets and you have a perfect recipe for arguments and personality clashes.
 Against this backdrop, it can be difficult for individuals to take a balanced view, look at things objectively, and not allow their personal feelings to colour their judgement.

 Some Lending Managers and Credit Managers can work well together.
-However, speaking from experience we know that many working relationships are difficult and that the outcome of a lending decision can often depend on how well a bank's personnel work together, rather than on the merits of the case itself.
+However, speaking from experience we know that many working relationships are difficult and that the outcome of a lending decision can often depend on seniority, rather than on the merits of the case itself.
 Although this should not affect the outcome of a lending decision, it does.